Diffusion along chains of normally hyperbolic cylinders: A reminder on twist and maps

 2mm

 The second result from Birkhoff's theory we need is the following.

 2mm

-{\bf Theorem (Birkhoff).} {\em Let $f:\AA\to\AA$ be an area-preserving twist map.
+{\bf Theorem (Birkhoff).} {\em Let $f:\AA\to\AA$ be an area-preserving twist map (resp. tilt map).
 Assume that $U$ is an open subset of $\AA$ homeomorphic to $\T\times [0,1[$, with $\Ga(a)\subset U$, such that $f(U)\subset U$ and such that $U$ is the interior of its closure.
 Then the frontier $\Fr U$ is an invariant essential circle.}

 2mm